rdela/rdela.com/src/pages/imagine/index.md

-A majority of people in Russia, China, and the USA support that truth, and fostering it into being is simply a matter of triggering the conditions that allow that transformation, that transcendance, to take place.
+A majority of people in Russia, China, and the USA support that truth, and fostering it into being is simply a matter of triggering the conditions that allow that transformation, that transcendence, to take place.